What’s New in 6.4¶

 OpenNebula 6.4 is named after the Archeon Nebula, located in the Lothal sector of the Outer Rim Territories—a beautiful body of interstellar clouds where stars are born and which provides a popular hyperscape route for smugglers traversing the continuum towards the edge of the Star Wars universe :)

-OpenNebula 6.2 ‘Red Square’ is considered to be a stable release and as such it is available to update production environments.
+OpenNebula 6.4 ‘Archeon’ is considered to be a stable release and as such it is available to update production environments.

-We’d like to thank the people that support the project, OpenNebula is what it is thanks to its community.
-Besides the usual acknowledgements, we’d like to highlight the support through the ONEedge EU funding project to improve OpenNebula edge capabilities.
+We’d like to thank all the people that support the project, OpenNebula is what it is thanks to its community.
+Apart from the usual acknowledgements, we’d like to highlight the support we’ve received through the EU-funded H2020 project ONEedge.

 Distributed Edge Provisioning¶

 Cloud providers based on virtual instances have been disabled by default, check their specific section to know how to enable them.